liliangnudt/MVBGC-NFF/README.md

 Any discussions or concerns are welcomed!
 Please contact me via e-mail: liliang1037@gmail.com

-If you are interested in this paper, please cite:
+If you find this repository useful to your research or work, it is really appreciate to star this repository. ❤️

 @ARTICLE{LIANGTKDE23,
   author={Li, Liang and Zhang, Junpu and Wang, Siwei and Liu, Xinwang and Li, Kenli and Li, Keqin},
   journal={IEEE Transactions on Knowledge and Data Engineering},